Are implants are the best option for a missing tooth?

 In the past, when someone has a missing tooth or has had to have a tooth extracted (pulled) your options were to do nothing and have a hole or to have a bridge placed.
-A bridge uses the two teeth on both sides of the gap to be a base for a bridge that has a crown attaced making the area look like there is a tooth there.
+A bridge uses the two teeth on both sides of the gap to be a base for a bridge that has a crown attached making the area look like there is a tooth there.
 This would mean that you would lose the natural strength of these two teeth and you would not be able to floss in between your teeth.
 Then along came implants.
 They proved the longest lasting result without compromising your other teeth.

 What is a dental implant?

 One of the greatest advances in dentistry in the past 40 years is the dental implant.
 Dental implants can replace a missing tooth, teeth, or all of your teeth.
 Placing a single implant instead of a bridge to natural teeth is simple and beneficial.
 It helps maintain the bone and prevents cutting down good teeth.
 If a tooth needs to be extracted we can often place an implant immediately, thus preventing a second surgery.
 Implants also help keep the bone you have that is gradually lost when a tooth is lost.
 If you have dentures and they never stay in place an implant can stabilize dentures or long spanned bridges.

 Am I a good candidate for dental implants?